Bluethefurry/VisualSettings-Selector/README.md

-# VisualSettings
+# VisualSettings-Selector
-'Stream' visualsettings.dat from server to client
+'Stream' Multiple visualsettings.dat from server to client, with a Selection GUI

-Make sure to rename the resource to VisualSettings.